All Episodes

-Yes, America's Anchorman is away, and this is your undocumented anchor man living in the shadows, but briefly out for three hours.
+Yes, America's anchorman is away and this is your undocumented anchorman living in the shadows but briefly out for three hours.

-Three hours sitting in for Russia.
+Three hours sitting in for Rush.

-Great honor to be here.
+A great honor to be here.

-Russia will be back Monday.
+Rush will be back Monday.

-It is Openline Friday.
+It is Open Line Friday.

 Don't be confined by the peculiar obsessions of the host.